open-telemetry/opentelemetry-js/README.md

 > This project is currently in Alpha stage.
 Its APIs can change at any time and it is not intended to be used in production scenarios!

 ## Quick start

+To get started tracing your own application, see the [Getting Started Guide](getting-started/Getting-Started.md).

-To get started, see [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) for an SDK that supports creating traces through manual instrumentation or [@opentelemetry/node](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-node) which provides auto-instrumentation for Node.js applications.
+For more information, see [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) for an SDK that supports creating traces through manual instrumentation or [@opentelemetry/node](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-node) which provides auto-instrumentation for Node.js applications.

 ## Release Schedule